pmuens/awesome-serverless/README.md

 - [Thumbnail](https://github.com/krisgholson/serverless-thumbnail) - Recreate the thumbnail service using the Serverless Framework.
 - [Ruby](https://github.com/stewartlord/serverless-ruby) - Call a Ruby function from AWS Lambda.
 - [TypeScript starter](https://github.com/pietrasiak/serverless-typescript-starter) - Serverless with TypeScript and serverless-offline.
+- [GitHub CodeBuild webhook](https://github.com/svdgraaf/github-codebuild-webhook) - Service which shows how one can integrate CodeBuild and GitHub.

 ## Related projects